-These are the best women’s prenatal vitamins I’ve come across on my own over the years as well as new ones I’ve learned about since my pregnancies.
+What are the best prenatal vitamins to take before pregnancy and while pregnant?
+I researched the top-rated prenatal vitamins and their reviews to find the best prenatal multivitamin for every specific need.
+These are the best womenโs prenatal vitamins Iโve come across on my own over the years as well as new ones Iโve learned about since my pregnancies.

-I’ve also spoken with a board-certified OB/GYN and another reproductive specialist doctor to provide some of the best information you’ll ever find about taking prenatal vitamins!
+Iโve also spoken with a board-certified OB/GYN and another reproductive specialist doctor to provide some of the best information youโll ever find about taking prenatal vitamins!

-- Dr. Erica Louden, a reproductive endocrinologist with Vios Fertility Institute, goes into great detail on what to look for in a prenatal vitamin (including third-party certified labels; there’s no such thing as FDA-approved prenatal vitamins).
+- Dr. Erica Louden, a reproductive endocrinologist with Vios Fertility Institute, goes into great detail on what to look for in a prenatal vitamin (including third-party certified labels; thereโs no such thing as FDA-approved prenatal vitamins).

 - Dr. Jane Van Dis, a consultant OBGYN of Milk Drunk, will discuss why taking any prenatal supplement is better than none, and what you can do to choose the best prenatal vitamins for you.